 ||DCSA uses CAGE Codes to track basic facility information.
 If your company does not already have a CAGE Code, contractors can register with the System for Award Management (SAM) database to get a CAGE Code at https://www.sam.gov/.
 If a company does not have a CAGE code prior to initiation of the FCL process, significant delays or discontinuation of the process could occur.

-You should also begin researching the best method for your KMP to obtain electronic fingerprints.
-There are many ways to submit these fingerprints and details are provided in the e-QIP and Electronic Fingerprint Guide for In-Process Facilities.
+Please begin researching the best method for the KMPs to obtain electronic fingerprints.
+There are many ways to submit the electronic fingerprints and details are provided in the e-QIP and Electronic Fingerprint Guide for In-Process Facilities.
+The KMP investigation request submission and electronic fingerprints are due by Day 45 of this process.
+This date is provided in the Welcome Email and does not exclude weekends or holidays.

 Prepare for a DCSA visit